Dammam: Sports

 Dammam is home to many local markets and malls.
-Among the local markets is “Souq Al hob” and “Souq Al Dammam”.
+Among the local markets are "Souq Al hob" and "Souq Al Dammam".
 Both of these markets sell commodities that are local to the region and regular commodities as well.
-Some of the malls in Dammam are “Alothaim Mall”, and “Marina Mall”, they both provide the customers with world known brands.
+Some of the malls in Dammam are "Al othaim Mall", and "Marina Mall", they both provide the customers access to brands that are known around the world.

+Many expats choose to congregate in Dammam's shopping and entertainment hubs which at the moment also boast a multiplex showing films in both local and foreign languages.